gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She squeezed through.

 *Scrape.*
-Dockety gave one last push.
+Dockety gave one last pull.
 "Make haste," it said.

 Maddy didn't need any more encouragement than that.